 When Should I Change My Air Conditioner's Air Filter at Home?

-Every once in a while we’re asked what is the best thing that Clearwater area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is crucial to the proper performance of your HVAC system, plus your home's air quality.
-Research suggests that indoor air pollution is among the top five environmental health risks?
-You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
-Changing the air filters is not all that hard for most Clearwater homeowners, but there are typically two hurdles to actually completing this job:
+Every once in a while we’re asked what is the most important thing that Columbus area homeowner’s can do to secure their air conditioning and heating system between their regular tune-ups?
+That’s an easy one; remember to change the heating and air conditioning air filter.
+Replacing furnace and return air filters is crucial to the proper performance of your HVAC system, plus your home’s air quality.
+Did you know indoor air pollution is in the top five environmental health risks?
+We know it’s the last thing on your mind, but this is really important stuff.
+Changing the air filters is not a tough thing to do for most Columbus homeowners, but there are typically two hurdles to actually completing this job:

-1. Determining just how often to change your furnace or air conditioner filter.
+1. Determining just how often to replace your furnace or air conditioner filter.

 When To Change Your Air Filters

-Most filters have a printed "expiration" date on the box or plastic.
-It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Pay attention at the store and you'll notice that some are meant to only last a month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be exchanged once every 6-12 months.
-The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
-If they're dirty, change them!
-A dirty air filter can contribute or cause damage to costly equipment, like your compressor, so it's best to change it out more often than neglect it.
-If you want to stick to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.
+Most filters have a timeline printed on the packaging.
+It may say “Lasts up to 3 months” or “Change filter every 90 days”.
+Pay attention at the store and you’ll notice that some are meant to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
+The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends, and family to go by.
+If the filter is dirty, change it!
+A dirty air filter can exacerbate or cause damage to costly parts, like your compressor, so it’s better to change it out more often than neglect it.
+If you want to listen to the manufacturer’s recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
+Also note that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters can depend on several factors: